andrew-x/better-classnames/README.md

   </button>
 );
 ```
-By using `classnames-plus`, the styling is now much more declarative with easier to follow logic.
+By using `better-classnames`, the styling is now much more declarative with easier to follow logic.
 The definition of likes and precedences also now allow overriding styles.
 For example:

 ```javascript
 const App = () => {